JerichoJyant/wildleek/README.md

-# wildleek
+# Wild Leek
-A simple package that checks a given password against a list of common passwords, without any network requests.
+A simple package that checks a given password against a list of common passwords, without any network requests